No. 2 Ohio State wears down No. 5 Notre Dame 21-10

 The Irish hung with the high-scoring Buckeyes for most of three quarters, frustrating Heisman Trophy finalist Stroud and putting together a couple of first-half scoring drives.

-“We battled for two and a half quarters, but then they scored with 17 seconds left in the third and we didn’t respond,” Freeman said.
+“We battled for 2 1/2 quarters, but then they scored with 17 seconds left in the third and we didn’t respond,” Freeman said.

 Ohio State’s defense, too generous against the run last season, put the clamps on the Irish and new starting quarterback Tyler Buchner in the second half.